The Early Days in Germany

 - Excellence in Training and Community Service (1999-2000)

 - Top Sponsoring Body for York, Scarborough and Durham Regions (2000-2001 and 2001-2002)

 - Lord Strathcona Trust for Top Squadron in Central Ontario (2001-2002)

 - Doug Whitley Award for Top Provincial Graduate Flying Scholarship Course (2002 and 2003)

 - Lord Strathcona Trust Primary for Third Top Squadron in Ontario (2003-2004)

 Professionalism, excellence in performance and dedication define 856 Pickering Kinsmen Squadron.
 The cadets continually strive and achieve goals together, working as a solid team.
 To date, the squadron has graduated five cadets who are currently enrolled in, or have graduated from, the Royal Military College in Kingston, Ontario.
 In addition, numerous cadets have gone on to achieve success in other post-secondary and professional endeavours, many of whom are in the aeronautical or aerospace sectors.

-The squadron continues to parade over 150 cadets, with an active staff of over 20 officers and civilian instructors.
-The Squadron Sponsoring Committee is also ably assisted by an active parents’ council.
+The squadron continues to parade over 150 cadets, with an active staff of about 20 officers and civilian instructors.
+The Squadron Sponsoring Committee is also incredibly active with about 10 members.
 Finally, the squadron continues to enjoy the support of the Pickering Kinsmen/Kinettes Club, with several members actively participating in the Sponsoring Committee.